Neolex-Security/WaybackRust/README.md

 WaybackRust is a tool written in Rust to query the [WaybackMachine](https://archive.org/web/).

 Here is the functionalities :
-* Get all urls for a specific domain and get their current HTTP status codes.
+* Get all urls for a specific domain and get their current HTTP status codes (urls command).
-* Get all link in the robots.txt file of every snapshot in the WaybackMachine.
+* Get all link in the robots.txt file of every snapshot in the WaybackMachine (robots command).
+* Get the source of all archives of a specifics page (unify command).

 ## Install